Internet laws pledged as firms snub talks

 Pushed for details of how quickly social media firms would have to remove terrorist content to avoid a fine, he said: "We should be very ambitious," but said a set timescale could mean companies "work up to that timescale", while he would prefer them to do so "as quickly as possible".

+According to a consultation carried out last year, following the Internet Safety Green Paper, four out of 10 people had experienced abuse online and 60% had seen inappropriate content.
+Digital Minister Margot James told Sky's Ridge on Sunday she had received abuse and reported it to the police.

+She added: "It's not just of parliamentarians, it's any woman in public life, and some of our famous broadcasters have had the most terrible abuse online which is completely unacceptable - if it's not illegal it should be and I think some of it is."

 Two government departments are working on a White Paper expected to be brought forward later this year.
+Asked about the same issue on ITV's Peston on Sunday, Mr Hancock said the government would be legislating "in the next couple of years" because "we want to get the details right".

+Barnardo's chief executive officer Javed Khan urged the government to consider legislation "that ends the era of technology self-regulation and puts children's safety at the heart of the online world".

+But shadow culture secretary Tom Watson said: "It's embarrassing that the social media companies don't even take Matt Hancock seriously enough to show up to meet him.